dnsl48/gauger/README.md

 ********************************************************************************
 ```

-Here we can see that the time of the method itself is only 0.1 second whereas the ->rpc part, that includes
+Here we can see that the time of the method itself is only 0.1 second, whereas the rpc part, that includes
 opening and closing sockets with an authorization and a query, takes the whole 3 seconds.

 ##### Postpone a report

 Sometimes we don't want to see the report immediately.
 In these cases we could save sample's data somewhere and
 show it later.
 All samples make it possible through the method `Sample::toArray`.
-This method returns a php native
+This method returns a php
 array that could be serialized and stored as a string (e.g., in a database).
 Later, when we want to look at the
-report we could take this array and use the method `Presenter\Txt::represent`: this is exactly what does the method `Sample::toString`.
+report we could take this array and use the method `Presenter\Txt::represent`: this is exactly what the method `Sample::toString` does.

 ##### Refine data

-The only one sample implies possibility to filter data: it's `Timer`.
-You can pass minimal and maximal values for stretches or even whole stamps
+The only one sample implies possibility of filtering data: `Timer`.
+You can pass minimal and maximal values for stretches or their totals in the constructor.
-(totals of all stretches) in the constructor.
-However, when it comes to data refining there are few predictable cases we can manage in the samples.
+However, when it comes to data refining there are quite few predictable cases we can manage in the samples.
 If you want to do your own refining of the data, you mostly have to make your own sample or just use all the parts of the library
 straightforwardly.
 There are several places in the project you should look at in these cases: